elinscott/ase_koopmans/doc/ase/calculators/kim.rst

     with a single simulator.

-These two types of KIM models require different calculators to work: PMs work through a designated calculator that uses the `kimpy <https://github.com/openkim/kimpy>`_ library (which provides a set of python bindings to the `KIM API <https://openkim.org/kim-api>`_) in order to set up communication between ASE and the model.
+These two types of KIM models require different calculators to work: PMs work through a designated calculator that uses the `kimpy <https://github.com/openkim/kimpy>`__ library (which provides a set of python bindings to the `KIM API <https://openkim.org/kim-api>`_) in order to set up communication between ASE and the model.
 This allows, for example, the positions of the atoms and the neighbor list in ASE to be communicated to the model, and for the energy and forces predicted by the model for that configuration to be communicated back to ASE in a standard format.
-On the other hand, SMs are essentially nothing more than a recording of some set of simulator commands and usually one or more parameter files. [#smobject]_  Accordingly, they require supplying these commands to the calculator(s) corresponding to the specific simulator associated with the SM.
+On the other hand, SMs are a set of simulator commands, usually accompanied by one or more parameter files, [#smobject]_ that are passed to a calculator corresponding to the specific simulator associated with the SM.

 Because of this separation, the :mod:`ase.calculators.kim` package consists of two modules:
 :git:`ase.calculators.kim.kim <ase/calculators/kim/kim.py>` and